When execution drag is deeper than one initiative, turn it into a 30–60 day plan.

 Ownership + Decision Map

-Who owns inputs, definitions, approvals, and escalation when reality does not match the plan.
-This is where many AI and automation investments become economically fragile.
+Who owns inputs, exceptions, definitions, approvals, escalation, and outcomes when reality does not match the documented plan.

 30–60 Day Sequenced Plan

-A do-first list with recommended owner, effort/impact guidance, dependencies, and routing into advisory, implementation, or deeper Matrix™ readiness assessment when needed.
+A practical do-first path with owners, dependencies, decision points, effort/impact guidance, and routing into advisory or implementation support when needed.

 Best when one execution constraint is already visible and leadership needs a fast plan.

-Best for leadership alignment plus one to two operational areas under scaling or AI pressure.
+Best when one to two operational areas are under technology, growth, or change pressure.

-Best when modernization, reporting trust, or ownership gaps span several functions.
+Best when modernization, reporting trust, ownership, or resilience gaps span several functions.

 What happens after you submit

-A short, structured engagement designed to produce decisions, not months of discovery.
+A structured diagnostic designed to produce decisions, not months of discovery.

 Reality check

-Interviews plus review of key artifacts.
-We identify drag, ownership gaps, data trust issues, and AI/automation risk points.
+Interviews and artifact review to identify drag, ownership gaps, data reality issues, decision friction, and readiness risks.

 Readout + plan

-Executive readout and a sequenced 30–60 day plan with owners, risks, next steps, and offer routing when advisory or Matrix™ is appropriate.
+Executive readout and sequenced 30–60 day action path with owners, risks, next steps, and advisory routing when appropriate.

 Common questions

-The executive sponsor plus 2–4 operators who live in the workflows.
-The goal is speed and accuracy, not a big committee.
+Usually the executive sponsor plus two to four operators who live inside the workflows.
+The goal is speed and accuracy, not a large committee.

 Will you recommend vendors?

 We can, but only after reality is validated.
-Most teams benefit more from clarifying ownership, data access, and integration risk first.
+Most organizations benefit more from clarifying readiness, ownership, data access, and decision rights first.

 Is this an IT audit?

-No. TRC is an executive diagnostic focused on execution drag, workflow reliability, ownership, AI risk, and the economic consequences of delay, rework, and unstable modernization.
+No. Technology Reality Check is an executive diagnostic focused on execution drag, organizational readiness, workflow reliability, ownership, technology risk, and decision clarity.

 What if the decision is already made?

-If you need a rubber stamp, this will not be a fit.
+If you need a rubber stamp, this is not a fit.
 If you need sequencing and risk reduction so implementation does not stall, it still can be.